Discover effective ABA reinforcement techniques to support your child's growth and learning journey today!

 Skill Acquisition Success

 Research indicates that with high-quality, intensive, evidence-based ABA interventions, approximately 40-50% of children diagnosed with autism can acquire enough skills to potentially return to mainstream classrooms.
-ABA therapy targets functional skills that promote independence and self-sufficiency, such as dressing, grooming, toileting, cooking, and cleaning.
+ABA therapy targets functional skills that promote independence and self-sufficiency, including dressing, grooming, toileting, cooking, and cleaning.

 Enhancing Socialization Skills